genielabs/HomeGenie/walkthrough.md

 ## Initial setup and configuration

-After [HomeGenie installation](install.html), you can access it's **administration** site by entering  into your web browser the address of the computer where HG was installed:
+After [HomeGenie installation](install.html), you can access it's **administration** site by entering  into your web browser the address (IP or hostname) of the computer where HG was installed:

 {: .center}
 ![Administration page url]({{site.baseurl}}/images/docs/admin_page_url.png)

 The start page is the *Dashboard* containing some **Widgets** such as *Weather*, *Alarm System*, *Energy Monitor*, *Thermostat*, a couple of sensors and lights.
-You can start learning some *HomeGenie* basics by playing with this preset configuration.
+You can start learning some *HomeGenie* basics by playing with this factory configuration before you proceed integrating your smart devices into HG.

 {: .center}
 ![Dashboard]({{site.baseurl}}/images/docs/dashboard_page_01.png)

-### Configuring the Weather Widget
+### Configuring Widgets

-When you see a *gear button* in the upper right corner of a widget, it means that the widget have some options that can be configured.
+When you see a *gear button* in the upper right corner of a widget, it means that the widget have options that can be configured.
 Pressing the button will popup a configuration dialog.

 {: .center}
 ![Weather configuration dialog]({{site.baseurl}}/images/docs/weather_options_01.png)

+### Weather Forecast Widget

 ...

-### Configuring the Alarm System
+### Alarm System

 ...

-### Configuring the Thermostat
+### Thermostat

 ...

-### Configuring Lights, Appliances and Sensors
+### Lights, Appliances and Sensors

 ...